hologres/hologres-doc/doc/source/quickstart/quickstart-hologres with tableau.md

-# Using Hologres with Tableau
+# Load, Query, and Visualize US Flight Dataset in Hologres

 In this tutorial, we will walk through examples of using Hologres and visiualizing in Tableau by the following steps: